alemart/opensurge/README.md

 sudo make install
 ```

-You may want to run `ccmake` or `cmake-gui` to know additional build options (e.g., change the installation directory).
+You may want to run `ccmake` or `cmake-gui` to know additional build options (e.g., to change the installation directory).
 If you have installed the development libraries into non-standard paths, you need to configure their appropriate paths as well.

 **Linux users:** game assets (images, sounds, etc.) can be stored globally or in user-space.
 Assets located in user-space take precedence over assets located in system directories.
 Open Surge uses the XDG Base Directory specification; look for the *opensurge2d* directory.